 - 6.11.1 Many parts of the Borough feature Best and Most Versatile agricultural land and/or safeguarded minerals deposits.
 The majority of policies and many individual sites are predicted to have broadly neutral outcomes in relation to natural resources, which is a reflection in part of the plan's focus on the existing defined settlement boundaries.
 Losses of BMV agricultural land have been minimised in this way.
 The effects of individual proposals are expected to be minimised by policies DS1 and D2 regarding sustainable design and use of natural resources, but the extent to which this is successful will depend on how these policies are implemented in practice.
 Overall, the plan can be expected to result in small scale long-term negative effects via a general increase in the consumption of water and materials, however, it is considered to make a significant contribution to the best use of land. - 6.11.2 Site-specific impacts were predicted for North and South of Greenaway Lane, Warsash and the large greenfield site at Southampton Road, Titchfield Common, many of which are disused horticultural plots and so are naturally of high value with large areas of Grade 1 and 2 agricultural land.
-Warsash Maritime Academy, south of Funtley Road, 68 Titchfield Park Road, 51 Greenaway Lane and Daedalus all also contain BMV agricultural land, minerals deposits or both.
-Downend Road East contains significant areas of Grade 3a (52%), which is classed as BMV and a safeguarded waste processing site. - 6.11.3 It is recommended that soils within the built footprint of these developments should be removed prior to construction for re-use in landscaping and habitat creation elsewhere on site, and commercially viable mineral deposits should be extracted to prevent sterilisation.
+Warsash Maritime Academy, south of Funtley Road, 68 Titchfield Park Road, 51 Greenaway Lane, the three-Wallington sites, South of Longfield Avenue, east of Crofton Cemetery / west of Peak Lane and Daedalus all also contain BMV agricultural land, minerals deposits or both.
+Downend Road East contains significant areas of Grade 3a (52%), which is classed as BMV and a safeguarded waste processing site, whilst Downend Road West is almost entirely located on Grade 2 land and also contains mineral deposits as well as encroaching onto a safeguarded waste processing site.

+6.11.3 It is recommended that soils within the built footprint of these developments should be removed prior to construction for re-use in landscaping and habitat creation elsewhere on site, and commercially viable mineral deposits should be extracted to prevent sterilisation.